OSGeo/gdal/doc/source/programs/gdal_raster_pipeline.rst

-It is possible to use :program:`gdal pipeline` to use a pipeline already serialized in a .gdal.json file, and customize its existing steps, typically changing input filename, specifying output filename, or adding/modifying arguments of steps.
+It is possible to use :program:`gdal pipeline` to use a pipeline already serialized in a .gdal.json file, and customize its existing steps, typically changing an input filename, specifying an output filename, or adding/modifying arguments of steps.

-See :ref:`gdal_pipeline_substitutions`
+See :ref:`gdal_pipeline_substitutions`.

 Examples